MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visuals/material.md

 _This article introduces Xamarin.Forms Material Visual, which renders views identically, or largely identically, on iOS and Android._

 Many developers want to create Xamarin.Forms applications that look identical, or largely identical, on iOS and Android.
-Xamarin.Forms 4.0-pre1 includes a mechanism for including additional renderers that implement a visual appearance, with applications opting into the appearance through a `Visual` property:
+Xamarin.Forms 3.6 includes a mechanism for including additional renderers that implement a material appearance.

 ```xaml
 <ContentPage ...